 - Over 98 percent are family owned and operated, with about 10 percent organized as family partnerships or family corporations. - Approximately one percent of Oregon's farms are non-family corporate operations. - The number of small operations (less than \$10,000 in annual sales) accounts for about 70 percent of the state's total farms and ranches.
-This group generates less than 2 percent of total agricultural output/sales for the state, yet they own 13 percent of agricultural lands. - The mid-sized grower category, with \$10,000 to \$250,000 in annual sales, represents less than 25 percent of all farms.
-Mid-size growers generate 19 percent of total farm value on 45 percent of the total acreage. - Full-time, larger commercial family operations number about 2,250 or less than 6 percent of all farms in Oregon, yet this group of operators produces nearly 80 percent of total output on 42 percent of the land in farm use.
+This group generates less than 2 percent of total agricultural output/sales for the state, yet they own 15 percent of agricultural lands - The mid-sized grower category, with \$10,000 to \$250,000 in annual sales, represents less than 25 percent of all farms.
+Mid-size growers generate 13 percent of total farm value on 36 percent of the total acreage. - Full-time, larger commercial family operations number about 2,700 or 7 percent of all farms in Oregon, yet this group of operators produces nearly 86 percent of total output on 49 percent of the land in farm use.